 Directories like Worldwide Brands and Wholesale Central also pre-screen suppliers, although you may need to pay a subscription fee to use those services.

 If you are targeting a particular niche then Google is your friend.
 Search and see if there are any specialist drop shippers in your space.
 It can also be worth contacting manufacturers directly either to see if they would consider providing a dropshipping service or if they can provide you with their top suppliers who could provide that service.

 You will want to agree clear terms with your drop shipping partner and make sure that you have an agreement in place that includes all your expectations, including payment format and terms.

-Drop shipping is not an easy way to make big profits, but you can increase your odds by targeted marketing, branding for a clear niche and providing fabulous customer service.
+Dropshipping UK is not an easy way to make big profits, but you can increase your odds by targeted marketing, branding for a clear niche, and providing fabulous customer service.

 Remember: you will have to do the usual business set-up as well.
 See our guide 7 simple steps to setting up your business today.